 Ballyvolane has private salmon fishing on 8km of the great River Blackwater, with a wide variety of spring and summer beats, so it is logical that delicious food should be another high point, and memorable modern Irish dinners are served in style at separate tables or around a long mahogany table, depending on the occasion.

-Teena Mahon, formerly at Buggy’s Glencairn Inn near Lismore, took over the kitchen in 2008 and the style remains country house, with all ingredients home grown or sourced from the local area, and organic where possible: wholesome house specialities include wild garlic soup, roast rib of McGrath’s Hereford beef with béarnaise sauce, and carrageen moss pudding with walled garden rhubarb.
+The style celebrates the country house tradition, with all ingredients home grown or sourced from the local area, and organic where possible: wholesome house specialities include wild garlic soup, roast rib of McGrath’s Hereford beef with béarnaise sauce, and carrageen moss pudding with walled garden rhubarb.
 And, of course, the ultimate treat is pork from their own Ballyvolane House free-range saddleback pigs - which are often spit-roast whole for big gatherings.

 A carefully chosen, evocative and very informative wine list complements the food; among the treats in store you’ll find a clutch of lovely house wines (including an organic red), half a dozen champagnes, and a good choice of dessert wines.

-Ballyvolane House and the Greens' Lismore restaurant, O'Brien Chop House, both work closely with other like-minded businesses in the area, including Green Saffron (spices) in Midleton and the Dungarvan Brewing Company; joint events are sometimes held at Ballyvolane and at O'Brien Chop House.
+Ballyvolane House works closely with other like-minded businesses in the area, including Green Saffron (spices) in Midleton and the Dungarvan Brewing Company, and joint events are sometimes held at Ballyvolane.

 There is much of interest in the area and the hospitality is wonderful, making this an excellent base for a peaceful and very relaxing break.